 1. Home office

 If this marked your first year teaching yoga and using a home office to handle your administrative tasks, you may not realize that you can deduct home office expenses even though you don’t have a separate “office” in your residence.
 Although a dedicated office is ideal, this may not be an option if you live in an apartment with roommates or live in your parents basement (hopefully not!)
 Luckily for you, you can allocate a corner of your dining room or even your bedroom as your work space.
 According to the IRS, you can deduct a portion of your rent or mortgage for the room or space that is used exclusively for business purposes.
 For example, the square footage of my home office equates to about one-eighth of the total square footage of my house.
 This means that I can deduct about 12 percent of my mortgage payments.

 2. Home office supplies, equipment and furnishings

 Talking about a home office, you can also deduct expenses related to the purchase of home office supplies and computer equipment.
-This includes office furniture like a new stand/sit desk - my big ticket office expense in 2016.
-I researched affordable electronic desks and purchased one for $669 at Ikea.
-But, guess what?
-It was money well-spent as my back fatigue is now gone plus I get to write it off as an office furnishings expense.
+This includes office furniture like a new stand/sit desk.
+I spent about $700 on my stand/sit electronic desk three years ago and it was money well-spent.
+My back fatigue is now gone, plus I got to write it off as an office furnishings expense.
 Besides a new desk, other big ticket office items may include an ergonomic chair, a printer, or a new laptop.
 And, don’t forget about smaller everyday office supplies like printer paper, notebooks, paper clips or anything else you need to run your business.
 These are all typically deductible too.